carylee/flourishinplace/content/veterans.md

 <br>

-**Getting Help With Long Term Care Can Be One of the Greatest Crisis a Veteran Will Face**
+**Getting Help With Long Term Care Can Be One of the Greatest Crises a Veteran Will Face**

 All seniors, regardless of their current health, should plan for their old age--a time when many could use help to continue to thrive and _flourish_ while remaining in their chosen home environment.
 Indeed, the need for long term care can be one of the greatest crises a veteran has faced since returning from war.
 Without help, an older veteran (or the veteran's widow or widower) may lose their grasp on the _three most important lifestyle concerns_ in old age: